 Bruce Cohen, a Director on our In-House Counsel Recruiting team, assists corporations, nonprofits, government agencies and higher education institutions with identifying exceptional lawyers to enhance their legal teams.
 Bruce’s clients have always enjoyed his relational approach to business; he has seen that the best teams work well together when their members complement each other’s strengths and personalities, so he strives to find the right fit for both clients and candidates.

-Before that, Bruce spent nearly two decades serving in in-house legal roles.
+Before that, Bruce spent nearly two decades working in in-house legal roles.
 Most recently, he served as the principal sales and antitrust counsel for Frito-Lay North America, where he was responsible for compliance, training and contracting for the sales, accounting and finance teams across the United States.
-He also spent over 10 years before that with Verizon Communications, including as vice president and general counsel of a 12,000-employee incumbent local exchange carrier subsidiary and later as associate general counsel, wholesale pricing litigation.
+He also spent 10 years before that with Verizon Communications, including as vice president and general counsel of a 12,000-employee incumbent local exchange carrier subsidiary and later as associate general counsel, wholesale pricing litigation.

 Bruce spent a year as Special Assistant to the Attorney General of Texas.
-During that time, he represent the state in complex civil cases, including Section 2 and Section 5 Voting Rights Act actions.
+During that time, he represented the state in complex civil cases, including Section 2 and Section 5 Voting Rights Act actions.

 Michigan State University College of Law: LL.M., Food Law and Regulation